 - In July 2014, the Bureau proposed amendments to Regulation C to, among other things, require lenders to report new data elements, as well as to implement other Dodd-Frank Act revisions to the Home Mortgage Disclosure Act (HMDA).
 On August 29, 2014, these proposed changes were published in the Federal Register.
 Prior to issuing the proposed rule, the Bureau, along with the Small Business Administration's Office of Advocacy and the Office of Management and Budget, launched a small business review panel process to gather input on the rulemaking in February 2014.
 The comment period for the proposed rule closed at the end of October 2014.
 The Bureau is working to finalize the rule and to use the feedback provided by the public to determine how to improve the HMDA data in an efficient and effective manner.
 The Bureau is also planning efforts to assist the industry with implementation of a final HMDA rule, similar to the Bureau's efforts on KBYO and the 2013 Mortgage Rules. - In October 2014, the Bureau took steps to provide additional guidance to industry on mortgage-related issues involving the 2013 Mortgage Rules.
 The Bureau issued a final rule that provides an alternative small servicer definition for nonprofit entities that meet certain requirements and amends the existing exemption from the ability-to-repay rule for nonprofit entities that meet certain requirements.
 The final rule also provides a cure mechanism for the points and fees limit that applies to qualified mortgages. - In October 2014, in response to industry feedback, the Bureau proposed amendments to the KBYO rule to seek comment on limited and technical issues concerning the rule.
-After notice and comment, the proposed amendments were adopted on January 18, 2015.
-The KBYO rule was modified to extend the timing requirement for creditors to provide a revised Loan Estimate when a consumer locks the loan's interest rate or extends a lock rate, to provide for the placement on the Loan Estimate of language relating to construction loans, to provide for placement of the Nationwide Mortgage Licensing System and Registry unique identifier on the integrated disclosures, and to make non-substantive corrections, such as corrected or updated citations and crossreferences.

-^{18, 2014,} are now providing significant improvements in the mortgage process that benefit both consumers and the mortgage industry alike through strengthened consumer protections and increased efficiencies.
-The Bureau's implementation activities for these rules are further discussed in section 4.3.
+41 In January 2013, the Bureau issued several rules implementing changes made by the Dodd-Frank Act to the laws governing various aspects of the mortgage market, including assessments of consumers' ability to repay their loans, mortgage servicing, loan originator compensation, and other topics.
+These rules, all of which took effect by January 18, 2014, are now providing significant improvements in the mortgage process that benefit both consumers and the mortgage industry alike through strengthened consumer protections and increased efficiencies.
+The Bureau's implementation activities for these rules are further discussed in section 6.3.